 Recommedation on 8 Channel RC Controller

-If you ask me that, my current favorite is the Turnigy 9X It’s not super expensive, and has room for many DIY/Upgrade modifications!
+For a low budget build, Turnigy 9X is not super expensive, and has room for many DIY/Upgrade modifications!
 See my review about this Transmitter.
 It’s cheap and allows many DIY modifications.

 DIY RC Transmitter